FJiangArthur/brain-in-jar/README.md

 * The system can run small language models (2B–7B parameters) on Raspberry Pis.
-* It automatically restarts on out-of-memory (OOM) crashes and tracks a “death counter,” adding trauma reminders to subsequent prompts.
+* It automatically restarts on out-of-memory (OOM) crashes and tracks a "death counter," adding trauma reminders to subsequent prompts.
 * Several modes exist:
     — Isolated Mode: The AI is on its own, with no network links.
     — Peer Mode: Two AIs can connect, share messages, and observe each other.
     — Observer Mode: One AI secretly watches another.
-* Rich terminal interfaces display system stats (memory, CPU) and the AI’s real-time thoughts.
+* Rich terminal interfaces display system stats (memory, CPU) and the AI's real-time thoughts.

 ## Features